auntiepickle/ff7seventhheavensteamdeck/README.md

 *Everything provided here is as is.*

 I am not affiliated with any of the related IP.
-A lot of smart people brought us 7th Heaven and this is just meant to illustrate how to get it working for steam deck and snapshot a config that I know works end to end.
+A lot of smart people brought us 7th Heaven and this is just meant to illustrate how to get it working for the Steam Deck and snapshot a config that I know works end to end.

 ## Requirements

 This guide assumes that you have the Steam version of Final Fantasy 7.
 It might work for other versions but I am going to assume you have downloaded it through the Steam Store

-Go ahead and make sure you have downloaded/installed the following resources as we will need them later:
+Make sure you have downloaded/installed the following resources as we will need them later:

 - A valid copy of Final Fantasy 7